savishy/docker-examples/docker-jenkins/README.md

 ### Port, Jenkins Home etc.

-By default this Jenkins instance uses port 8081 to avoid conflicting with any other applications using 8080.
+By default this Jenkins instance uses port 9091 to avoid conflicting with any other applications using 8080.
 You can customize this in the dockerfile.

 The Jenkins Home directory is a local folder that's bind-mounted to the container directory.

 ### Plugin list
 This Jenkins loads with a large set of plugins preinstalled.
 This list of plugins is maintained in a file `plugins.txt`.
 You can customize the list as you want.
 For details see http://hub.docker.com/_/jenkins/

+### Works with Cygwin + Windows as well
+I have tested this out on Cygwin + Windows + Docker Toolbox as well.

+**Windows-specific Note!!!**

+If you are trying this out on Windows, what Jenkins IP Address would you type in address bar?
+*The IP Address of the Docker Machine.*